The Phoenix Camera

 Photos copyright © 2018 David Purcell.
 Do not use without permission.

 The camera is shown in a line drawing in the 1893 edition of the BJA (p 273) and it is a clear match with this camera.
 The camera in ½-plate size, with lens and 3 bookform DDS was advertised for a price of £4.
-I have yet to confirm when the camera was introduced, but I have assumed a date of c1892 based on this BJA advert.
+I have yet to confirm when the camera was introduced, but I have assumed a date for this example of c1892 based on the BJA advert.